 Key steps to creating a document that is nicely formatted, regardless of who opens it

 - Use the template

-- Add new styles or modify existing styles
+- Format your document using the styles gallery or modify existing styles

 Create a template